Receiving a medical bill that’s higher than what you expected can be overwhelming.

 Community-rated: This premium is not based on your age.
 This means that the same monthly premium is charged to everyone.
 However, the price will vary according to inflation.

 Issue-age rated: This premium will be based on the age you are when you buy the policy.
-Therefore, the premium is lower for people who buy it at a younger age and won’t change as you get older.
+Therefore, the premium is lower for people who buy it at a younger age and won’t change as they get older.

 Attained-age rated: This premium is based on your current age and will go up as you get older.
 Although these premiums might be the least expensive at first, they will eventually become the most expensive and are also affected by inflation.